-8 arrested for stampedes in Spain’s Good Friday processions
+8 arrested, accused of provoking stampedes in Seville’s Good Friday processions

-SEVILLE, Spain (AP) — Eight people in southern Spain have been arrested for allegedly provoking stampedes during Seville’s overnight Good Friday processions that left one person in critical condition.
+SEVILLE, Spain — Eight people in southern Spain have been arrested for allegedly provoking stampedes during Seville’s overnight Good Friday processions that left one person in critical condition.

 The city’s emergency services say those arrested had reportedly screamed to spark the stampedes, which took place about 4 a.m.
 Friday.
 Televised images showed police trying to stop panicked procession-goers, several of whom were crying, from running away.